thiago-scherrer/gotrader/README.md

 ## How it works

-This robot still under construction.
+This bot still under construction.
 Its purpose is to automate a rule created by the trader.
 It's not a money machine ...

 ## Caution

-This robot does not guarantee anything, it may not even work properly.
+This bot does not guarantee anything, it may not even work properly.
 You can lose money with it!
-Test the robo in the test network first.
+Test the gotrader bot in the test network first!

 You have been warned.